Ficool

 Anxiously gathering it all up, Jake hands it over.
 The officer glances at it, eyes Jake, and then says, "I'll be right back."

 Jake's hands shake as he rolls up the window.
 "He's gone for now."
-Jake mumbles.
+He mumbles.

 Mille slightly shifts around.
 "What are we going to do?"
-Mille wasn't a fugitive yet—well, as far as she knew, she wasn't—but the cops knowing where she's at would spoil her plan.
+Mille wasn't a fugitive yet—well, as far as she knew, she wasn't—but the officers knowing where she is would spoil her plan.

-"As long as I don't act suspicious, he won't have any reason to search my car."
+"As long as I don't act suspicious, he won't have any reason to search through my car."

 "I hope you're right."